Judi Dench: Personal life

 Dench has been an outspoken critic of prejudice in the movie industry against older actresses.
 She stated in 2014, "I don't want to be told I'm too old to try something. [...]
 I want to see for myself if I can't do it rather than be told you might have a fall or you can't learn your lines. [...]
 Age is a number.
 It's something imposed on you. [...]
 It drives me absolutely spare when people say, 'Are you going to retire?
 Isn't it time you put your feet up?'
 Or tell me [my] age."

 At Hogmanay on 31 December 2022, she joined Sharleen Spiteri in an impromptu performance of ABBA's "Waterloo" at the Fife Arms hotel in Braemar, where they were both staying.

 Health

 In early 2012, Dench discussed her macular degeneration, with one eye "dry" and the other "wet", for which she has been treated with injections into the eye.
 She also stated that she needed someone to read scripts to her.
 She also underwent knee surgery in 2013, but recovered from the procedure and stated that her knee was no longer an issue.

 In 2024, it was reported that Dench's eyesight has deteriorated to the point where she is effectively retired from acting.
+Her eyesight problems prevent her from going out alone.
+She does however want to carry on working.

+In November 2025, during an interview she gave to ITV, Dench stated that her eyesight had further deteriorated and that she was no longer able to see clearly:

+"I can't see anyone.
+I've got, you know, that thing.
+I can't recognize anybody.
+I can't see the television, I can't see to read."